Submodular Maximization subject to a Knapsack Constraint: Combinatorial Algorithms with Near-optimal Adaptive Complexity: Non-Monotone Submodular Maximization

-To achieve sublinear adaptivity we need to add large chunks of elements to the solution without using intermediate value queries.
-The sequence of elements that are candidates to be added to the current solution is randomly drawn in \sampling.
-This subroutine receives as input a partial solution $S$, a set of feasible elements $X$ and a budget, and outputs a sequence $A$ each element of which is sequentially drawn uniformly at random among the remaining elements of $X$ that do not cause $S\cup A$ to exceed the budget.
-We do, however, need to restrict ourselves to only adding a \emph{suitable prefix} of $A$; with each element added, the original ``good'' quality of the leftover candidates in $X$ can quickly deteriorate.
+Our first routine is \sampling, which simply samples a sequence of elements that respect the knapsack constraint.
+Formally, given two disjoint sets $S$ and $X$ (with $S \cap X = \emptyset$), and a budget $B$, \sampling outputs a sequence $A$ each element of which is sequentially drawn uniformly at random among the remaining elements of $X$ that do not cause $S\cup A$ to exceed the budget.
+We refer to the pseudocode for the details.

+We observe that the length of the output sequence $A$ may vary dramatically due to the random elements sampled in line \ref{line:sampling} and the fact that knapsack constraints are $O(n)$-systems (see \Cref{app:combinatorial}).
+Moreover, by design, \sampling only adds elements to $A$ such that the invariant $c(S) + c(A) \le B$ is maintained for any realization of the randomness in line \ref{line:sampling}.
+Thus, we directly have the following Lemma.